hannasage/react-toolbelt/src/network/README.md

 The principles followed in this networking folder aim to provide abstractions of common networking logic to keep components clean and behavior predictable.
-While I encourage you to take what you need and expand on it in your own project as your needs permit, as it's laid out here, you should be able to copy the `/network`folder into any React project, install the dependencies, and start utilizing them.
+While I encourage you to take what you need and expand on it in your own project as your needs permit, as it's laid out here, you should be able to copy the `/network`folder into any React project, install the dependencies, and start utilizing these tools.

 ## Inventory
 - api